New Zealand Study Abroad Program at University of Auckland

 Please note the following University of Auckland nonrefundable housing fee.

-The University of Auckland accommodation office is now requiring students to pay 50 percent of the housing fee (US$2,000) by December 15.
-This fee is nonrefundable after December 15.
+The University of Auckland accommodation office is now requiring students to pay 50 percent of the housing fee (US$2,000) by December 15 (for semester 1 students) and May 15 for semester 2 students).
+This fee is nonrefundable after these dates.

 Although IFSA-Butler students pay their fees to us instead of the University of Auckland, we are responsible for any fees incurred on behalf of our students.
 Therefore, we are obligated to follow Auckland's refund policy for housing.
 Please contact our office with any questions about this situation.